Sasha Alex Lessin, Ph. D.

 Mexican residents quipped, The border crossed me.

-Gold discovered in 1848 accelerated the dispossession of Mexican people from their land in California, citing authority laws they passed gave them.
+Gold discovered in 1848 accelerated the dispossession of Mexican people from their land in California, citing the authority laws they passed gave them.

 WHAT THE WAR SET IN MOTION